prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 ---
 alias: opheidaix3
-description: An overview of the project definition and file structure for Graphcool projects.
+description: An overview of the project definition, file structure and overall configuration of Graphcool projects.
 ---

 # Project Configuration